Mengqiao2020/Challenge-of-Leetcode2020/README.md

 # Challenge-of-Leetcode2020
-This is Leetcode trainning program finished by some STevens students
+This is Leetcode trainning program finished by some Stevens students